magnumjs/mag.js/examples/components/README.md

 In the example above, there are 3 components.
 ContactsWidget is the top level module being rendered to its associated element, and it is the module that has the responsibility of talking to our Model entity Contact, which we defined earlier.

-The ContactForm component is, as its name suggests, a form that allows us to edit the fields of a Contact entity.
-It exposes an event called onsave which is fired when the Save button is pressed on the form.
-In addition, it stores the unsaved contact entity internally within the component (this.contact = mag.prop(args.contact || new Contact())).

-The ContactList component displays a table showing all the contact entities that are passed to it via the contacts argument.

 The most interesting component is ContactsWidget: